hastic-zzz/hastic-server/README.md

 ### Changelog

 ### [0.2.0-alpha] - Not released yet
-> NOTE: hastic-panels of older versions are not supported
+> NOTE: hastic-panels of versions older than 0.2.0 are not supported

 #### Added
 - Return version of server [#66](https://github.com/hastic/hastic-server/issues/66)